-If you’re looking to get started in agility the right way and learn what the sport is really about, then this class with Frankie Joiris of Speedoggie Performance Dog Training is a necessity.
-Whether you have goals of competition or not, her classes are a stimulating way to challenge you and your dog.
+If you’re looking to get started in agility the right way and learn what the sport is really about, then this class is a great place to start.
+Whether you have goals of competition or not, the class is a stimulating way to challenge you and your dog.
 Skills learned in class will transfer to your relationship outside of class, improve your dog’s attention and reliability, and carry over to future training endeavors.
 The class will introduce agility equipment and handling cues as well as develop teamwork and drive.
-Agility Foundation is to be repeated until Frankie approves a move to the Agility Skills class.
+Agility Foundation is to be repeated until the instructor approves a move to the Agility Skills class.

 Prerequisite – instructor’s permission.
 Put your agility foundation to work and learn important handling and obstacle skills with Frankie Joiris of Speedoggie Performance Dog Training.